mganopolsky/foundation-backend-challenge/README.md

 This project is a backend service that fetches and stores token data from the [Uniswap V3 subgraph](https://thegraph.com/explorer/subgraphs/5zvR82QoaXYFyDEKLZ9t6v9adgnptxYpKpSbxtgVENFV?view=Query&chain=arbitrum-one#query-subgraph), and provides an API to retrieve chart data for various tokens.
 It uses `Node.js`, `Express`, `TypeScript`, and `PostgreSQL`.

+This solution is way over-engineered; I wanted to use this as an exercise in creating something that could have a much much more powerful scale.
+The part of the system that runs the main data load is set up with asynchronous tasks with Promises completing in parallel  - so that if needed, this could really be left to run on a much much larger scale.

+I thought long and hard about the concurrency situation in this project.
+There's a lot less data then I initially expected and real multi-threading isn't truly needed; However, it's easy to see that running the pagination queries that return potentially hundreds of thousands of records and then needing the save them could cause a lot of concurrency and blocking issues.

+To implement actual multithreading for this operation, one could consider:

+* Using Node.js Worker Threads: You could create a worker pool to distribute the GraphQL requests across multiple threads.
+* Implementing a queue system: You could use a job queue (like Bull) to distribute work across multiple Node.js processes.
+* Parallel processing: If fetching data for multiple tokens, one could use `Promise.all()` to fetch data for different tokens in parallel.
+This method is already used in `gqlPoller.ts` class.

+While I used `Node.js` and `Express` to write this and there's asynchronous processing going on, it's important to mention that Node is a single-threaded process; However, Node was simple to use and set up for this small proof of concept, so I ended up using that.

+`Jest` was used for testing, both unit and integration tests.
+Instructions for running tests are below.

+### Sections: ###

+There are 2 main parts of this repo:
+1. A graphQL server-based application that will bring in data from Uniswap Subgraph, and save it to the Postgres DB
+2. A REST API endpoint that can produce an aggregate of the data saved in step 1 based on input of a `token` and aggregation time in hours.

+Both sections use asynchronous programming with promises; the REST API will deliver fast results while the dataset is small; when the data gets to be more voluminous, a stored procedure will definitely be more useful to speed up the processing. (see future improvements section).

 ### Configuration ###

 * A local version of `Postgres` was installed on my local machine for this purpose.
 The credentials are stored in the `.env` file; a temple `.env.template` file is enclosed in the repo.